Choosing the Best Financing for a Business

 - Asset types: Businesses that are asset-intensive often opt for a loan since they have the ability to use equipment to secure the loan.
 Startups typically opt for outside investors since they don't have the necessary assets for loan collateral.

 - Network of connections: Knowing a lot of people is key to hopefully finding an introduction to an influential investor.
 He or she may bring in other investors as well.

 - Industry: Your industry type may play a role in which type of financing is best.
 Healthcare, tech, and financial companies typically do well with equity financing since they promise good returns for potential investors.

 - Funding amount: Investors often deal in multi-million-dollar investments, so equity financing is attractive for businesses starting out.
 Well-established companies that just need a little extra capital prefer debt financing.

 - Control: Opting for equity financing means you sell your ownership in the business in return for financial support.
 This means, as part owners, investors can have a say and control over day-to-day operations.
 If you don't want to answer to anyone else, opt for debt financing.

 - Timing: How quickly do you need financing.
 If you need it fast, debt financing is a better option.

 If you need help with choosing the best financing option for a business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.